bakirov99/bakirov99/README.md

 ## Hi there.
 My name's Timur.

 - I'm a backend developer.
 - I usually use flask or django frameworks

+- location: Uzbekistan, Ferghana